Since the very first Radiothon, 20 years ago, over $14.5 million has been raised for Saskatchewan moms and kids in hospital.

 OR

-Jim Pattison Children’s Hospital Radiothon is raising funds for innovative surgical equipment and lifesaving therapies offered at Jim Pattison Children’s Hospital.
+Jim Pattison Children’s Hospital Radiothon is raising funds for Saskatchewan’s only Pediatric Intensive Care Unit (PICU) at Jim Pattison Children’s Hospital.

 Radiothon Key Messages

-• Funds raised by the 2022 Jim Pattison Children’s Hospital Radiothon will enhance critical care by purchasing innovative surgical equipment and supporting lifesaving therapies offered at Saskatchewan’s Jim Pattison Children’s Hospital.
+• Funds raised by the 2023 Jim Pattison Children’s Hospital Radiothon will enhance provincial pediatric intensive care by:

 • All donations proudly matched by Gord and Barb Broda up to $150,000.